irfanjat/docker-compose-project/README.md

 # 🐳 Docker Compose — Node.js + MongoDB Project

 A beginner-friendly project demonstrating **Docker Compose** with a Node.js app connected to a MongoDB database.
-Everything runs with a single command!
+Everything runs with a single command!!

 ---